2. Request Signing

 The way a request is signed depends on the request type:

-. - Requests with query parameters (GET, DELETE): Sign the
+- Requests with query parameters (GET, DELETE): Sign the path, thequeryParams, and thenonce.

 Example Request to Create a Quote (POST)